digital-asset/daml/docs/source/app-dev/grpc/index.rst

 Error handling
 **************

-The Ledger API generally uses the gRPC standard error codes for signaling response failures to client applications.
+The Ledger API generally uses the gRPC standard status codes for signaling response failures to client applications.

-For more details on the gRPC standard error codes, see the `gRPC documentation <https://github.com/grpc/grpc/blob/600272c826b48420084c2ff76dfb0d34324ec296/doc/statuscodes.md>`__ .
+For more details on the gRPC standard status codes, see the `gRPC documentation <https://github.com/grpc/grpc/blob/600272c826b48420084c2ff76dfb0d34324ec296/doc/statuscodes.md>`__ .

 Generically, on submitted commands the Ledger API responds with the following gRPC status codes: